 Meeting attendees should park in front of the OmniTI building and walk to the back of the building where they can enter thru an entrance labeled 'G' which opens into the meeting room (regular attendees will notice entrance-G is now surrounded by large planters encircling patio tables).
 You will know you are at the right place if you see otherwise non-threatening muppets engaging in Reservoir Dogs-type activity.
 OmniTI is located in the office park north-east of the Firestone building, which in turn sits north-east of the Harris Teeter building.

-All interested in FOSS are welcome to join the CALUG at our March 12th meeting for a fun and informal exchange of technical knowledge.
+All interested in FOSS are welcome to join the CALUG at our October 8th meeting for a fun and informal exchange of technical knowledge.
+Please contact Chuck Frain if you have a FOSS technology to present to a friendly group in a relaxed environment.
+The presentation schedule is open and flexible:

 Meeting attendees are invited to arrive at 6:30PM to enjoy pizza and soda courtesy of Tenable Network Security prior to the 7:00PM presentation - so you do not need to choose between dinner and the fun of a CALUG meeting.